michalmonday/fast_map/README.md

     pass
 ```

-The code below will print numbers in the correct order:
+The code below will print numbers in the correct order.
 ```python
 def f(x):
     return x